β

 The application process is straightforward: section your hair horizontally, lightly tease the roots for grip, snap the clips closed against the roots, and continue with additional wefts moving upward.
 With chemically damaged hair, using fewer wefts and ensuring they're not too heavy is crucial for preventing stress.

-2. Halo Extensions: The Zero-Attachment Wonder
+3. Halo Extensions: The Zero-Attachment Wonder

 Perfect Protection for Fragile Hair

-• Zero attachment to your hair strands
+- Zero attachment to your hair strands

-• No tension or pulling on damaged areas
+- No tension or pulling on damaged areas

-• Application takes less than a minute
+- Application takes less than a minute

-• Your natural hair remains completely untouched
+- Your natural hair remains completely untouched

-• Exceptional comfort even with fragile hair
+- Exceptional comfort even with fragile hair

-• Longer lifespan due to minimal handling
+- Longer lifespan due to minimal handling

 "For clients with severe chemical damage, halos are an absolute game-changer," Jo shares.
 "They give the appearance of thick, luscious hair without a single point of tension on the natural hair."

-Considerations for Damaged Hair
+Benefits for Chemically Damaged Hair

 Comparative Analysis